We are experts in oil and gas

 Crescent Petroleum brings more than five decades of independent oil and gas operating experience across the Middle East and international markets.

-Our expertise is rooted in deep regional knowledge, disciplined exploration and development, natural gas commercialisation, and a strong commitment to social performance and sustainability.
+Our expertise is rooted in deep regional knowledge, hydrocarbon exploration and development, gas commercialisation, and a strong commitment to social performance and sustainability.

 Success in the oil and gas sector – particularly in this region – requires more than technical, commercial, and financial strength.
 It demands a deep understanding of the cultural and social context in which business is conducted.